marcopaglio/BookingApp/README.md

 - [Git](https://github.com/marcopaglio/installation-guides/tree/git#installation-guide)
 - [Docker Compose](https://github.com/marcopaglio/installation-guides/tree/docker#installation-guide)

-You can also build the BookingApp project with Maven.
+You can also build the BookingApp project with Maven from the command line.
 In this case the [Maven installation](https://github.com/marcopaglio/installation-guides/tree/maven#installation-guide) is mandatory, possibly with the version 3.8.6.<br>

 If you want to use an IDE, the BookingApp project was developed using [Eclipse](https://github.com/marcopaglio/installation-guides/tree/eclipse#installation-guide), so it is recommended.